What is Whiplash?

 - Contact sports, including karate, boxing, football, and more

-– Any type of sudden blow to the head
+- Any sudden blow to the head

 One of the reasons that most people live with whiplash unknowingly is that symptoms tend to take a day or several days before they appear.
 If you feel fine immediately after a minor car accident, that doesn’t mean you haven’t experienced whiplash; you simply aren’t feeling it yet.
 If left untreated, whiplash symptoms can last for several weeks to several months.